 Great customer service is essential for the overall snooker betting experience.
 Our recommended betting sites are available 24/7 and over a stream of channels that include live chat and email.

 History of Snooker

-The game of snooker is a cue sport invented in the late 1900s as a merger between pyramid pool and black pool by British soldiers stationed in India.
-It is in many ways similar to billiards but arguably more challenging due to the different ruleset and a unique scoring system.
+The snooker game is a cue sport invented in the late 1900s as a merger between pyramid pool and black pool by British soldiers stationed in India.
+It is similar to billiards but arguably more challenging due to the different ruleset and unique scoring system.

 Snooker did not need long after it was invented to become a big hit, ushering in the first official competition, the English Amateur Championships, which took place in 1916.
 Just 9 years later, Joe Davis helped establish the first World Championship of snooker and the rest is history.